Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 For spouses who have been victimized or who are concerned about potential domestic violence, it is important to understand the difference between a restraining order and a protective order under Texas law.
 While the Texas family law courts can only issue restraining orders in connection with ongoing proceedings, you can file for a protective order at any time.
 When necessary, judges will issue protective orders on an emergency basis, and spouses (or former spouses) who violate protective orders can face severe criminal penalties.

-If you would like more information about filing for a restraining order in Texas, we encourage you to contact our McKinney family law attorney for a free and confidential consultation.
+If you would like more information about filing for a restraining order in Texas, we encourage you to contact our McKinney family law attorneys for a free and confidential consultation.
 You can reach us by phone at (214) 726-1450 or contact us online.
 One of our attorneys will be happy to meet with you personally, and we will help you make informed decisions about securing the protection you and your children deserve.